SeriousGuy888/HATApedia/content/articles/remy_republic.md

 ## Western Hawainot Offensive
 ![Map of the Remyan advance into Western Hawainot](/images/articles/western_hawainot_offensive.png)

-The Remy Republic initiated a military operation led by General Fletcher Quadratic and swiftly invaded the western islands of the Hawainot Archipelago, collecting jungle wood and cocoa beans so that he can finally begin producing his pogstries.
+The Remy Republic initiated a military operation led by General [[fletcher_quadratic|Fletcher Quadratic]] and swiftly invaded the western islands of the Hawainot Archipelago, collecting jungle wood and cocoa beans so that he can finally begin producing his pogstries.